 #3 Choosing a Horse

 Available horses are listed on the website complete with multiple photographs, riding video(s), and a detailed description.
-Approved adopters can make an appointment to view the horses or make a commitment based on website information and an interview.
+Approved adopters can make an appointment to view the horses or make a commitment sight unseen based on website information and a phone/email interview with the New Vocations trainer on staff.
 Adopters who work with trainers are encouraged to include them in the selection process.

 #4 Adoption Fees

 Adoption fees average $450, ranging between $0-$1000 depending on the age and physical limitations of the horse.
 Fees are waived on companion horses, the aged and those facing long rehabilitation.

 Horses with higher adoption fees (typically horses that are highly desirable will have an added non-refundable donation along with the adoption fee) help those horses who may need extensive medical care or just more time to find a loving home.

 The adoption contract is for one year.
 In the event a horse is determined by the adopter to be unsuitable within sixty days following the receipt of physical possession of the horse, the adopter may return the horse to New Vocations in exchange for a credit equal to the adoption fee.
 Provided, however, that New Vocations shall be entitled to retake possession of the adopted horse without granting a credit to the adopter in the event the horse’s physical condition has changed while in the possession of the adopter.
 In either case the adopter is responsible for providing transportation for the horse to return to the program.

 If the horse will be kept at a boarding facility, the owner of that facility will need to fill out the boarding agreement.

 After one year the adopted horse may change hands, contingent up these conditions: that all three updates have been confirmed received; New Vocations has been given the Right of First Refusal; and the Third Party Bill of Sale has been completed and sent to the Marysville Office.